Dudeldu/cppprofiler/README.md

 # CppProfiler
 ![Icon](resources/icon_small.png)

-Cpp Profiler - allows to profile your cpp code utilizing the perf tool.
+Cpp Profiler - allows profiling your cpp code utilizing the perf tool.
-Perf allows to track all sorts of different hardware events, reaching from cpu-cycles, over page or TLB misses to all kind of cache events and even further.
+Perf allows tracking all sorts of different hardware events, reaching from cpu-cycles, over page or TLB misses to all kind of cache events and even further.
 These metrics can find bottlenecks in your code, cache inefficient structures or just visualize the program flow, by visualizing the events and attributing them to the corresponding line in your code - even down to assembler instruction level.

 ## Features